 Beds: We got THESE beds from Amazon and they LOVE them, so much so that we bought another to keep in my office!
 Costco also sells great dog beds for a killer price!

-Toys: Max and Shadow will destroy alllll the things, so we finally stopped getting them toys with stuffing, and found these awesome stuffing-less toys that they love!
+Toys: Max and Shadow will destroy alllll the things, but thanks to a fellow dog-loving friend, we found Fluff & Tuff dog toys, and they’re THE BEST EVER.
+Specifically the Tiger Ball is indestructible, at least for a good month!
+No toy has ever lasted more than an hour in our house, until we found these.
+Just be sure to cut off the loop & tag before giving it to your pup!
 Shadow is a HUGE fan of tennis balls as well and will chase a ball around for hours, and I’ve found that Wilson tennis balls are the only ones that he won’t tear apart.

 Annnnnd to top off this post, here’s pictures of Max and Shadow (in his former home) as puppies!
 You’re welcome. 😉